wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V5.0 : 21-Feb-2025 by wavemotion-dave
+  * Kangaroo mode fixed and fully implemented.
+Cleans up some small graphical glitches on a number of games.
+  * Composite Artifacting implemented for Tower Toppler and Jinks.
+  * Sound handler fixed so that drop-outs of sounds are eliminated (or at least greatly minimized).
+  * The X button on the NDS is now configurable to a range of joystick/console buttons.

 V4.9 : 17-Feb-2025 by wavemotion-dave
   * High Score (HSC) auto-save improvements - no longer write the backing .hsc file if the write didn't actually change HSC data.
   * Improved Sally emulation accuracy and optimization pass to render the games 3-4% faster.